devils-shadow/test-scripts/README.md

    If you have `curl` installed you can also run `./get-media.sh` to fetch them automatically.

+## Stubbed dependency

+This repository includes a minimal stub of `github.com/livekit/server-sdk-go` under `stubs/`.
+The `go.mod` file uses a `replace` directive to point to this stub so the project can compile without internet access.

+To perform live testing with the real SDK, remove the `replace` line from `go.mod` and run `go mod download` to fetch the actual dependency.

 ## Running the load test

 The easiest way to run the test is via the interactive helper script: